-At our 2017 Annual Meeting, 96% of the votes cast on the advisory vote on executive compensation supported our named executive officers' compensation as disclosed in the proxy statement.
-Our Compensation Committee evaluated these results, considered investor feedback and took into account many other factors in evaluating our executive compensation programs as discussed in the Compensation Discussion and Analysis.
+At our 2018 Annual Meeting, 94% of the votes cast on the advisory vote on executive compensation supported our named executive officers' compensation as disclosed in the proxy statement.
+Our Compensation Committee evaluated these results and took into account many other factors in evaluating our executive compensation programs as discussed in the Compensation Discussion and Analysis.
 Although none of our Compensation Committee's subsequent actions or decisions with respect to the compensation of our executive officers were directly attributable to the results of the vote, our Compensation Committee took the vote outcome into consideration in the course of its deliberations.
-Our Compensation Committee believes that stockholder feedback and concerns on executive compensation matters should be considered as part of its deliberations and intends to consider the results of future advisory votes in its compensation review process.
+Our Compensation Committee believes that concerns on executive compensation matters should be considered as part of its deliberations and intends to consider the results of future advisory votes in its compensation review process.